 Which Dairy Products Do Not Contain Any Casein?

 Sometimes you’ll find butter and cream that may only have traces of casein, but for the most part, casein is in every animal-made dairy product.

 If you’re looking for a cheese or dairy product that has absolutely no casein (neither casein A1 nor casein A2) you’ll need to focus on plant-based cheeses and milk.
 Try one of these Gundry-approved non-dairy types of milk (just make sure they’re unsweetened and pure, not cut with soy or other lectin-heavy milk):

 - Hemp milk

-While these kinds of milk may not have the same flavor as dairy, they’re a good alternative.
+While these kinds of milk may not have the same flavor as dairy, they’re a good alternative to products containing casein.